Service Disruption Information

 TIP: Make sure you can hear Stop Announcements

 In case of a service disruption we inform AA Roadwatch at the start and end of the disruption.
 They include this information in the traffic bulletins they provide to news stations.

-If you can’t access one of the Apps, the Website, Twitter, see a display or hear an announcement you can email Luas Customer Care on email@example.com.
+If you can’t access one of the Apps, the Website, Twitter, see a display or hear an announcement you can email Luas Customer Service on email@example.com.
 They’ll get back to you as quickly as they can.